Do you need assistance with a dispute?

 Trust us, we have a vast amount of experience dealing with disputes.
 We’ll make sure that the case is managed, and we have everything that we need from you.
 Court cases move slowly so don’t worry if it seems like nothing much is happening.
 We push for the quickest resolution of your disputes possible.

 Do you need assistance with a dispute?
-Contact dispute resolution expert, Nathan Tetzlaff today.
+Contact our dispute resolution team on 09 837 6890 to set up an appointment today.